 Earlier in his career, Dr. Sohn was a postdoctoral research associate at the Korea Astronomy & Space Science Institute in South Korea.
 He then worked at Caltech as a science team member of the GALEX project.
 In 2009, Dr. Sohn started working as a postdoctoral research associate at STScI, and then moved to Johns Hopkins University to work as a Associate Research Scientist.
 Since 2017, Dr. Sohn is working as an instrument scientist for Hubble's Space Telescope Imaging Spectrograph (STIS) carrying out calibration, troubleshooting, and user support.

-Dr. Sohn has extensive observing experience on both ground- and space-based telescopes, with a focus on using Hubble for studies of the dynamics of galaxies in the Local Group.
-As the founding member of the High-resolution Space Telescope Proper Motion (HSTPROMO) collaboration, he specializes in measuring proper motions of galaxies, star clusters, stellar streams, and individual stars located throughout the Local Group using state-of-the-art image processing techniques.
-Dr. Sohn's work on the first proper motion of M31 in 2012 gained wide international news coverage.
-He has published about 50 papers on these and other topics, and he regularly referees papers for the Astronomical Journal, the Astrophysical Journal, and Astronomy & Astrophysics.
+Dr. Sohn has extensive observing experience with a focus on using Hubble for studies of the dynamics of galaxies in the Local Group.
+He specializes in measuring proper motions of galaxies, star clusters, stellar streams, and individual stars located throughout the Local Group applying state-of-the-art image processing techniques to multi-epoch data obtained with space-based telescopes.
+Dr. Sohn's work on the first measurement of M31 proper motion gained wide international news coverage.
+He has been the Principal Investigator of many Hubble programs throughout his career and has published over 50 papers on related topics.
+Dr. Sohn's current scientific interests are in improving our dynamical understanding of the M31 system through proper motions measurements of stars in the M31 halo and disk (HST GO-15658), M31 satellite dwarf galaxies (HST GO-16273), and M33 (HST GO-16274).

 PhD in Astronomy, University of Virginia